dgf1979/scaffolding/README.md

 ## Scaffolding ##

-This application is meant to fulfill the requirements of an assignment through Epicodus code school.
-For more information on Epicodus, see <http://www.epicodus.com/>.

 ### Description ###

 Bash scripts to run in OSX/Ubuntu bash to save time setting up classroom projects with similar boilerplate